-As you can see in the photos, I paired these Creamy Coconut Curried Lentils with my Curry Roasted Carrots.
+As you can see in the photos, I paired these Creamy Coconut Curried Lentils with my Curry Roasted Carrots and some naan.
 The sweetness of the carrots balances perfectly with the earthy lentils.
 If you’re not up for making an entirely separate side dish, you can even just slice up a few carrots and let them simmer along with the lentils in the skillet!

 Make it Spicy or Mild